 SEO or Search engine optimization is, basically, optimization of web pages for Search Engines.
-That may include many elements such as content optimization, user-experience evaluation, and internal link optimization etc. It additionally includes improving the page’s visibility among the audiences.
-Primarily, SEO focuses on getting the organic traffic from natural or unpaid resources.
+That may include many elements such as content optimization, user-experience evaluation, and internal link optimization etc. It additionally includes improving the page’s visibility among the audience.
+Primarily, SEO focuses on getting organic traffic from natural or unpaid resources.

 What can SEO do for a website?

 - Improve site visibility in Search Results in Search Engines like Google, Bing & Yahoo!

 - Change the way your website content appears in Search Results

 - Boost site traffic and can literally make Search Engines a regular free traffic source